znes/openmod.sh/doc/translation.md

 $ pybabel extract -F babel.cfg -k lazy_gettext -o messages.pot .

+If you get an Error: "pybabel: error: no input files or directories specified" Add the following Parameter to extract call " --input-dirs=."

 This will use the mapping from the babel.cfg file and store the generated template in messages.pot.
 Now we can create the first translation.
 For example to translate to German use this command:

 $ pybabel init -i messages.pot -d translations -l de